 The dishwasher operates on 110 volts AC.
-For detailed directions on loading dishes, adding soap and cleaning agents, and total operation, refer to the manufacturers directions and video.
+For detailed directions on loading dishes, adding soap and cleaning agents, and total operation, refer to the manufacturer's directions and video.
 As with any appliance, maintenance is the key to keeping your dishwasher in top working order.
-Detailed instructions for cleaning and maintenance and included in the manufacturers owners manual and accompanying video.
+Detailed instructions for cleaning and maintenance are included in the manufacturer's Owner's Manual.